 Cutting Board Care

-Periodically (once every 3-4 weeks, depending upon use and household conditions), apply an even coat of Mineral Oil to all surfaces of your wood cutting board.
+Periodically (once every 3-4 weeks, more so if you use the board regularly and depending on household conditions), apply an even coat of Mineral Oil to all surfaces of your wood cutting board.
 DO NOT use any other oils (vegetable, peanut, motor, etc) as they go rancid.
-Let the Mineral Oil soak in for an hour and wipe off any excess.
-Mineral Oil is food safe, odorless and flavorless and will not harm you if ingested.
+Let the Mineral Oil soak in for 20-30 minutes and wipe off any excess.
+Mineral Oil is food safe, odorless, and flavorless and will not harm you if ingested.

 Be sure to NEVER cut continuously in the same place on the top of your cutting surface.
 Distribute your cutting over the entire work surface so that it will wear evenly.
 DO NOT use a razor-edged cleaver.
 It will chip or splinter the wood and produce soft spots.
 Your cleaver should have a dull sharpened edge for best results.